Log-in/Sign-up

 One 3-ringed binder – to house course materials that will be printed off by the student.

-Lab kit – AP Chemistry Lab Kit by Chemistry-Prep which can be purchased here.
-Current price: $269.95 (this includes the laboratory manual.)
+Lab kit – AP Chemistry Lab Kit by Chemistry-Prep which can be purchased here

 Course Description: